 One small pill of Adderall packs a major punch.
-The medication — a combination amphetatmine and dextroamphetmine — originally hit the market in 2002 as a focus-increasing supplement for people with ADD and ADHD.
+The medication — a combination amphetamine and dextroamphetamine — originally hit the market in 2002 as a focus-increasing supplement for people with ADD and ADHD.
 It didn’t take long for people searching for a pick-me-up to discover Adderall’s stimulating power.

-89.5% of college students taking Adderall also binge drink.
+89.5 percent of college students taking Adderall without a prescription also binge drink.

 Students, office workers and long-haul drivers embrace the drug in a big way.
 They say it helps them endure long hours and increases their productivity.
 Colleges especially like it.
 Its effects are ideal for a long night of cramming or a marathon essay writing session.

 This increased focus — even if only perceived in some cases — can be addictive if you seek to maintain it for long periods of time.

 Martha Farah, director of the University of Pennsylvania’s Center for Neuroscience and Society, told the New Yorker, “More and more of our young people are using these drugs to help them work.
 They’ve got their laptop, their iPhone, and their Adderall.”